Do you take vitamin D? Many of us do, especially those who have conditions where the body doesn’t produce enough vitamin D on its own.

 Your vet will perform a complete physical exam of your cat.
 They will also run lab work to check your cat’s organ functions, as well as to determine if your cat has developed internal bleeding.

-Treatment might involve inducing vomiting if the vitamin D was eaten recently.
+Treatment depends on the amount ingested and the time since ingestion occurred.
+It might involve induction of vomiting if the vitamin D was eaten recently.
 Another option is to use activated charcoal, which keeps your cat’s body from absorbing the vitamin.
 In addition, your cat will probably require IV fluids and other medications to treat symptoms as they arise.

 Your cat will probably require hospitalization for a few days until he’s stable.

 The prognosis for this type of poisoning in cats is not very good, even if the cat receives fast medical treatment.
+Early decontamination lower the risk of serious toxicity.
 The best you can do is call your vet and get your cat there as soon as possible.
 Don’t wait for symptoms to set in.
 Your cat may have a better chance of surviving the sooner he’s treated.